AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getFloatingSpeciesAmountIds()
    :module: roadrunner

-   gets a list of the floating species ids, but with the ids surrounded by square brackets, i.e. 'S1' -> '[S1]'
+   Returns a list of the floating species Ids, but with theIids surrounded by square brackets, i.e. 'S1' -> '[S1]'